ytti/packet_via_dmem/README.md

 ## Header format

-Potentially first byte is type of header
+  * First byte is type of header?
     * 00 'lu packet' (i.e. whole packet was sent for lookup, i.e. small packet)
     * 10 'lu packet head' (i.e. only head of packet was sent for lookup, i.e. large packet)

+  * Second and third byte appear to tell nothing about where packet came from, but more when it came from.
+Timing?
+Counter?
+Randomness?

+  * Fourth byte is 0xf0 on MX80, tendency for last nibble to be 0.
+Perhaps src fabric stream?
+  * Fifth byte appears to be source port?

+  * Sixth byte is perhaps source NPU?

-  * 00 ?? ?? ?? source ??
+  * 00 (22) (33) (44) source (66)
-  * 10 ?? ?? ?? ?? ?? source ??
+  * 10 (22) (33) (44) (77) (88) source (66)

 Example receive headers, MX480